dedy-purwanto/blog/posts/2015/10/pycharm-quicklist.md

     ,rd # Run debugging server
     ,fu # Run file browser

-As you can see, in vim you can have all this nice key sequence to trigger actions, and you finger stays in the home row, thanks to vim different modes.
+As you can see, in vim your can have all this nice key sequence to trigger actions, and you finger stays in the home row, thanks to vim's different modes.
 But it's not like that in IDE:

     Ctrl+Shift+N # Find files
     Ctrl+N # Find class
     Shift+Esc # Some other commands

-Not only they are far from each other, it also often twisted your fingers in many ways, I have complained before that I have pinky problems, I have to twist my fingers just to get to some actions.
+Not only they are far from each other, it also often twist your fingers in many ways, I have complained before that I have [pinky problems](/2015/10/pinky-problem.html), I have to twist my fingers just to get to some actions.
 PyCharm is no difference, the keymap are so many and not only sometimes it hurts, I often forget which is which.

 So to simplify, PyCharm have this thing called Quick List, it lets you list